 Of course.

 We did not move to Portugal for its music.
 We came for the Atlantic.
-We came to once again be a part of Europe (it is an act of personal redress that we arrive the same week as the ten year anniversary of the referendum).
+We came to once again be a part of Europe (it is an act of personal redress that we arrive the same week as the tenth anniversary of the referendum).
 And we came to find a village too small and too unpolished to appear on anyone's list of destinations.

 Fado is also the easiest thing in Portugal to get wrong.
 There is a tourist version, available nightly within a sardine’s throw of any Lisbon hotspot.
 Melancholy is the vibe and saudade comes printed on the tea towels.
 Its subtleties are so easily flattened into a beautiful sadness with a guitar.